dglai/GML-on-Multi-Tables/README.md

 # GML-on-Multi-Tables
-The tutorial website for KDD 2024 tutorial Graph Machine Learning Meets Multi-Table Relational Data
+The tutorial website for KDD 2024 tutorial Graph Machine Learning Meets Multi-Table Relational Data.

 ## What you will learn